Legit-Labs/legitify/docs/policies/organization/organization_webhook_doesnt_require_ssl.md

 severity: LOW

 ### Description
-Webhooks that are not configured with SSL enabled could expose your sofware to man in the middle attacks (MITM).
+Webhooks that are not configured with SSL enabled could expose your software to man in the middle attacks (MITM).

 ### Remediation